 What this means is that whereas the mini can hit hard and less frequently, the Go is tender but intensive.
 The Go takes the vibrational approach which can be quite useful when you need it.

 In terms of speeds (speed gears), Hypervolt Go has 2 speeds.
 We felt there should’ve been at least 2 more gears in between to take care of the large percussion range.
 Theragun mini has 3 speeds over 2400 rpm.

 Noise is often never an issue with mini massage guns.
 Theragun mini and Hypervolt Go are relatively quiet devices.

-In our dB scale, they emit between 50dB and 58 dB – quiet enough but not silent.
+In our dB scale, they emit between 50dB and 61 dB – quiet enough but not silent.
 The mini has a rough edge to its sound compared to the smooth sound from Hypervolt Go.
-In our practice and measuring, the Go had 1 to 3 decibels less on the noise meter.
+In our practice and measuring, the Go had 1 to 5 decibels less (depends on what speed level) on the noise meter.
 The Go gets an extra point here for being smooth and non-interruptive.